yt-dlp/yt-dlp/README.md

                                     compatibility, START-STOP is also supported.
-                                    Use negative indices to count from the right and negative STEP to download in reverse order. e.g. "-I 1:3,7,-5::2" used on a playlist of size 15 will download the videos at index 1,2,3,7,11,13,15
+                                    Use negative indices to count from the right and negative STEP to download in reverse order.
+E.g. "-I 1:3,7,-5::2" used on a playlist of size 15 will download the videos at index 1,2,3,7,11,13,15
-    --min-filesize SIZE             Do not download any videos smaller than SIZE (e.g. 50k or 44.6m)
+    --min-filesize SIZE             Do not download any videos smaller than SIZE.
+E.g. 50k or 44.6m
-    --max-filesize SIZE             Do not download any videos larger than SIZE (e.g. 50k or 44.6m)
+    --max-filesize SIZE             Do not download any videos larger than SIZE.
+                                    E.g. 50k or 44.6m
     --date DATE                     Download only videos uploaded on this date.
                                     The date can be "YYYYMMDD" or in the format [now|today|yesterday][-N[day|week|month|year
-                                    ]]. e.g. --date today-2weeks
+                                    ]].
+E.g. --date today-2weeks
     --datebefore DATE               Download only videos uploaded on or before this date.
 The date formats accepted is the same as --date